Appdome/iLaunch/README.md

 ## Compilation, Installation and Requirements

-To use iLaunch, a copy of Xcode is required. iLaunch was tested with Xcode 7, 8 and 9 beta.
+To use iLaunch, a copy of Xcode 12 is required.
 Compilation is done by running `make`; installation is done by running `make install`.

 ## License